Current Projects

 State grants are available that may help reimburse the cost of invasive weed mitigation but we have to raise money first and get the plan moving forward before we can apply for grant reimbursement.
 Any funds not consumed by the initial treatments or that are reimbursed by State of CT grants will be rolled forward to fund future treatments in this ongoing project.

-Friends of Great Hill Pond Applied for grant funding for 2024.
-Unfortunately we were unable to secure grant funding for our treatment program due to
+Friends of Great Hill Pond Applied for grant funding for 2025 and we received funding for the next 2 years of our treatment plans!

 What is our Working Group’s invasive weed strategy moving into 2025 and beyond?